nWidart/portfolio/data/posts/22-05-2015-deploy-your-projects-with-zero-downtime.md

 dep rollback staging
 ```

-Don't turst this yet ?
+Don't trust this yet ?
 Run the verbose mode to see what will be run on the server:

 ``` .language-bash
 dep deploy staging -vvv